-- verbal subtest, or a minimum scaled score of 400 on the Miller Analogies Test - 4.
-An overall GPA of 3.0 (on a 4.0 scale) on all college work attempted. - 5.
-A minimum of 60 semester hours or 90 quarter hours of general studies undergraduate course work that must include humanities, social science, mathematics, and science; and which must also include the number of hours required in the chosen teaching field (see items A-D below).
-For students in early childhood and elementary education the general studies undergraduate course work must include four courses equaling at least 12 semester hours in each of the following areas: English language arts, mathematics, social science, and science.
-Only grades of "C-" or better are accepted to meet the admission requirements. - A. Early Childhood and Elementary Education program teaching field requirements: Twenty-seven (27) semester or forty (40) quarter hours of undergraduate course work appropriate to the teaching field.
-Only grades of "C-" or better are used to meet the admission requirements. - B. Secondary English Language Arts program teaching field requirements: Thirty-six (36) semester hours of undergraduate course work, including course work in English (literature, grammar, and composition), reading, speech, drama/theater, and journalism.
-Applicants must have completed an undergraduate academic major-or have completed course work equivalent to an undergraduate academic major (32 semester hours in appropriate course work with at least 21 semester hours in upper-division course work)-in one academic area (English, drama/theater, journalism, reading, or speech).
-Only grades of "C-" or better are used to meet the admission requirements. - C. Secondary General Social Science program teaching field requirements: Thirty-six (36) semester hours of undergraduate course work including course work in economics, geography, history, political science, psychology, and sociology.
-Applicants must have completed an undergraduate academic major-or have completed course work equivalent to an undergraduate academic major (32 semester hours in appropriate course work with at least 21 semester hours in upper-division course work)-in one social science area (economics, geography, history, and political science).
-Only grades of "C-" or better are used to meet the admission requirements. - D. Secondary History program teaching field requirements: Thirty-six (36) semester hours of undergraduate course work in history.
-At least 21 semester hours of the above required hours must be in upper-division work.
+- A. Secondary English Language Arts program teaching field requirements: Applicants must have completed an undergraduate academic major-or have completed course work equivalent to an undergraduate academic major (32 semester hours in appropriate course work with at least 19 semester hours in upper-division course work)-in one academic area (English, drama/theater, journalism, reading, or speech).
+Only grades of "C-" or better are used to meet the admission requirements. - B. Secondary General Social Science program teaching field requirements: Applicants must have completed an undergraduate academic major-or have completed course work equivalent to an undergraduate academic major (32 semester hours in appropriate course work with at least 19 semester hours in upper-division course work)-in one social science area (economics, geography, history, and political science).
+Only grades of "C-" or better are used to meet the admission requirements. - C. Secondary History program teaching field requirements: Thirty-two (32) semester hours of undergraduate course work in history.
+At least 19 semester hours of the above required hours must be in upper-division work.
 Only grades of "C-" or better are used to meet the admission requirements.